coolsoftwaretyler/ogdenstudios.xyz/src/blog/rails-engine-stripe-one-time-payments.md

 ## Create the payment_intents controller

 Stripe uses [PaymentIntents](https://stripe.com/docs/api/payment_intents) to process payments.
 The idea is to take some information from the customer, combine it with your credentials, and pass back an object that represents an intent to make a payment.
-Then you submit that intention to Stripe.
+Then we submit that intention to Stripe.
 Stripe verifies all the information is correctly formatted, and handles the final processing.

 Let's make a `PaymentIntentsController`.
 This controller will only have one method for now, the `create` method.
 We'll use it to create a PaymentIntent and return it as a JSON response to our engine's view, which will then pass that PaymentIntent to Stripe for processing.